 In an effort to establish a town on San Diego’s waterfront, San Franciscan William Heath Davis begins developing land near what is now the foot of Market Street.
 For his own family, Davis builds a pre-framed lumber “salt box” house, one of the first residences in town.
-The Oldest surviving structure in San Diego’s New Town was actually built on the East Coast and shipped around Cape Horn.
-After an economic depression causes Davis’ venture to fail, his town becomes known as Rabbitville after its principal inhabitants.
+The oldest surviving structure in San Diego’s New Town was actually built on the East Coast and shipped around Cape Horn.
+After an economic depression causes Davis’ venture to fail, his town becomes known as Rabbitville, for its principal inhabitants.

-Horton spends about $50,000 to build a wharf at the end of 5th Avenue which makes this and adjacent streets the backbone of the fast-developing city.
+Horton spends about $50,000 to build a wharf at the end of 5th Avenue, making this and adjacent streets the backbone of this fast-developing city.
 On March 24, Horton sells $5,500 worth of commercial and residential lots in one day.
 His new town begins to boom.

-After building Horton Hall at 6th and F -- the first public theater, with 400 seats for lectures -- Horton opens the town’s first bank, the course, is named bank president.
+After building Horton Hall at 6th Avenue and F Street — the first public theater with 400 seats for lectures — Horton opens the town’s first bank.

 San Diego’s booming prosperity attracts unscrupulous characters seeking to take advantage of the city’s growth.
-This includes prostitutes and gamblers, including the famous (some would say, infamous) Wyatt Earp, who runs three gambling halls.
+This includes prostitutes and gamblers, including the famous (some would say, infamous) Wyatt Earp, who would go on to run three gambling halls in San Diego.
 Gradually, San Diego commerce begins moving north of Market Street.
-The abandoned area to the south becomes a redlight district known as the Stingaree, a name probably derived from the fierce stingray fish in San Diego Bay.
-It is said you could be stung as badly in the Stingaree as in the bay.
-Read more about Wyatt Earp
+The abandoned area to the south becomes a redlight district known as the Stingaree, a name that is said to be derived from the fierce stingray in San Diego Bay.
+It is said you could be stung as badly in the Stingaree as you could in San Diego Bay.

 Feisty, red-haired call girl Ida Bailey takes up residence at a house of ill repute in the Stingaree.
 Here you can find 350 prostitutes working in 120 bordellos.
-The Stingaree’s 71 saloons boast names such as the Turf, Oasis, First and Last Chance, Saloon, Old Tub of Blood and Legal Tender
+The Stingaree’s 71 saloons boast names such as the First and Last Chance Saloon, Old Tub of Blood, and Legal Tender.

-Alonza Horton makes a deal city fathers can’t refuse: he sells them a valuable half-block of land for $10,000, stipulating that it must remain a park forever.
+Alonzo Horton makes a deal city fathers can’t refuse: he sells them a valuable half-block of land for $10,000, stipulating that it must remain a park forever.
 Under the agreement, the city agrees to pay Horton $100 a month with no interest and no down payment.
 In the event of Horton’s death, the city would acquire the property outright.
 The city fathers underestimated Horton’s endurance.
 In April 1903 a spry, 89-year-old Horton cashed the final payment.
-Today Horton’s park fronts Horton Plaza and has been renamed Horton Plaza Park.
+Today, Horton’s park fronts Horton Plaza and has been renamed Horton Plaza Park.
 It is currently being revitalized by Civic San Diego, and is expected to re-open in all its grandeur in late 2015.

 Madame Ida Bailey opens up her own fancy parlor house at 530 4th Avenue called the Canary Cottage.
-In the pale yellow house set behind a white picket fence, she and her girls "entertain” downtown’s well-groomed gentlemen with fat wallets, including the mayor and chief of police.
+In a pale yellow house set behind a white picket fence, she and her girls are said to “entertain” downtown’s well-groomed gentlemen with fat wallets, including the Mayor and Chief of Police.

 Having lost most of his properties through tax sales and foreclosures, Alonzo Horton dies at the Agnew Sanitarium.
 On his 95th birthday he tells a newspaper reporter, “It’s the most beautiful place in the world to me, and I had rather have the affection and friendly greeting of the people of San Diego than all the rulers in the world.”
 Ironically, the same year in San Leandro, California, William Heath Davis also dies financially impoverished.

 Influenced by a wave of citizen morality, police raid the Stingaree and arrest 138 prostitutes operating out of sleeping rooms on the upper floors of the district’s buildings.
-One hundred thirty-six promise to leave the city; two agree to reform their ways.
+136 promise to leave the city; two agree to reform their ways.
 The next morning, however, one changes her mind.
-The other was found to be insane.
+The other is found to be insane.

 With the red lights of the Stingaree officially turned off, San Diego becomes unpopular as a liberty port for the Navy.
-Seven hundred ninety-seven men aboard several warships vote for San Francisco as their favorite liberty port.
+779 men aboard several warships vote for San Francisco as their favorite liberty port.
 San Diego gets only 17 votes.

-Ah Quin, “Unofficial Mayor” of San Diego’s Chinatown and highly-respected member of the community, comes to a tragic end when he is struck and killed by a motorcycle at 3rd and J. He dies one of the wealthiest Chinese in Southern California.
+Ah Quin, “Unofficial Mayor” of San Diego’s Chinatown and highly-respected member of the community, comes to a tragic end when he is struck and killed by a motorcycle at 3rd Avenue and J Street.
+He dies one of the wealthiest Chinese immigrants in Southern California,

 The Chinese Benevolent Society is founded to protect the interests of all Chinese citizens in San Diego.
 The Society is housed in the building at 428 3rd Avenue, in front of which Chinese holidays are traditionally celebrated.